dauwhe/epub40-bff/README.md

 }
 ```

+###Collections

+Collections should be described as alternate representations of the publication.
+More TK.

 ####`linkType`

 #####`alternate`

-The `alternate` linkType describes a different manifestation of the same publication.
-It may be in a different language (as the first two above) or a different format (the final example above is an EPUB "classic" version of the publication).
+The `alternate` linkType describes a different manifestation of the same publication that exists outside the publication.
+It may be in a different language or a different format (such as "classic" EPUB).

-#####`preview`

-This describes a subset of the publication intended as a preview.

-   {
-    "href": "preview.json",
-    "mediaType": "application/epub+json",
-    "linkType": "preview",
-    "label": "Preview"
-  }

 #####`metadata`